InRule/DevOpsServices/doc/DevOps.md

 |DevOps.**DevOpsProject**| Similarly, the second component in https://dev.azure.com/Organization/**Project**.
 |DevOps.**DevOpsPipelineID**| The ID of the build pipeline.
 Easy to find in the URL of the edit pipeline page, like https://dev.azure.com/Organization/Project/_build?definitionId=**3**.
 |DevOps.**DevOpsToken**| A personal access token (PAT) is used as an alternate password to authenticate into Azure DevOps.
+|DevOps.**FilterByRuleApps**| Space separated strings corresponding to the names of the rule applications that will trigger the configured DevOps pipeline.
+It may be empty for when all rule applications should trigger the pipeline.
+An improvement from previous versions is that the rule application name is passed to the pipeline script as a parameter.